-In the Preliminary and HSC courses, students will develop the linguistic and intercultural knowledge and understanding, and the speaking, listening, reading and writing skills to communicate in French.
-Topics studied through two interdependent perspectives, the personal world and the French-speaking communities, provide contexts in which students develop their communication skills in French and their knowledge and understanding of language and culture.
+In the Preliminary and HSC courses, students will develop speaking, listening, reading and writing skills to communicate in French.
+Topics related to students' personal world and the French-speaking communities provide contexts in which students develop their communication skills in French and their knowledge of culture.